Virginia Tax Refund Debit Card FAQ

 The card will be issued with the full amount of your tax refund on it.
 No additional money can be deposited to increase the card's balance.
 Once you’ve used the funds on your card, the card is closed and you should dispose of it.

 What happens to my money if I never activate my card?

-Similarly, if you do activate your card, whether you use it a few times or not at all, any funds that remain on the card after 12 consecutive months of no activity, are also turned over to Unclaimed Property.
+Similarly, if you do activate your card, whether you use it a few times or not at all, any funds that remain on the card after five years of inactivity, are also turned over to Unclaimed Property.

 Do refund debit cards expire?

 Yes.
 Your activated card will expire three years from the date it was issued.
 If you still have a balance available on the card, Xerox will send you a replacement card.

 How do I use the debit card so I don’t have to pay a fee?

 There are a number of easy and convenient ways to access your money: